 This model also helps with treatment planning and setting goals.
 Therapists can structure a plan of care in a way that facilitates a patient’s engagement and progress toward the next cognitive level, if this is appropriate and realistic.

 Canadian Model of Occupational Performance and Engagement (CMOP-E)

-The CMOP-E Model is very versatile in that it is appropriate for use in nearly any practice setting and with any age range from children to older adults.
-CMOP-E is just one of many models that focus on the interaction between occupation, performance, and the person.
+The Canadian Model of Occupational Performance and Engagement (CMOP-E Model) is very versatile in that it is appropriate for use in nearly any OT practice setting and with any age range from children to older adults.
+The CMOP-E is just one of many models that focus on the interaction between occupation, performance, and the person.

-Across these like models, each component is often ascribed a slightly different meaning that changes the intention and delivery of the model in practice.
-In CMOP-E, each component is broken down as follows:
+Across these similar models, each component is often ascribed a slightly different meaning that changes the intention and delivery of the model in practice.
+In the CMOP-E, each component is broken down as follows:

 - Occupation is any activity that a person takes part in.
 This is further described using the categories of self-care, productivity, and leisure.

 - Last is the environment, which covers a person’s physical, cultural, and social environments.

 Clinically, this OT model helps therapists develop personalized goals and activities.
 This is an ideal tool because it goes beyond simply assessing how someone performs functionally and extends to their engagement as well.
 Engagement allows the therapist to access areas that personally motivate patients, so they are empowered to choose their own meaningful occupations and get better at them over time.
 This can transform the way therapists view client-centered care!

 Another common model, Dunn’s Model of Sensory Processing, is authored by Winnie Dunn, who has played an integral role in sensory processing research over the years.
 The Model of Sensory Processing is ideal for any setting and any age range.
 This model posits there are four basic responses that result from someone’s threshold (or tolerance) for sensory input.
 They are: